Extremal behaviour and convergence rates for sample--based geometric quantiles and half space depths: Introduction

 {\it Notation.} All the analysis in this paper is on $\real^d$, unless otherwise stated.
 The centered unit open ball and the unit sphere in $\real^d$ are denoted by $B^d$ and $S^{d-1}$, while $\langle\cdot,\cdot\rangle$ and $\|\cdot\|$, denote the Euclidean inner product and $l^2$-norm, respectively, in $\real^d$.

-{\it Structure of the paper.} The paper primarily consists of two main sections.
-The first section focuses on exploring the asymptotic properties of the population versions of the two geometric measures: geometric quantiles and halfspace depths.
-In the second section, a similar analysis is conducted for their empirical counterparts.

-In Section~\ref{sec:multi-quantiles}, we present the obtained results regarding the asymptotics of geometric quantiles and halfspace depth.
-Moving on to Section~\ref{sec:empirical-quantiles}, we investigate the asymptotic behaviour of their sample versions in relation to the sample size.
+{\it Structure of the paper.} The paper primarily consists of two main sections, where we explore the asymptotic properties of the geometric quantiles and halfspace depths.
+Section~\ref{sec:multi-quantiles} considers the population versions of the two geometric measures, completing the literature on the topic.
+In the third section, core of the paper, we study their empirical counterparts.
+In particular, we investigate the asymptotic behaviour of their sample versions in relation to the sample size.
 We provide illustrative examples using samples drawn from bivariate distributions with both light and heavy tails.
-The proofs for all the results are presented in Section~\ref{sec:proofs}, followed by the concluding remarks in Section~\ref{sec:concl}.
+Concluding remarks are stated in Section~\ref{sec:concl}.
+The proofs for all the results are presented in Section~\ref{sec:proofs}.